-Explanation: The true concept of any management system is that all important aspects of management control which could affect the quality of work and legal responsibilities with regard to workplace safety and the environment should be documented and continually improve.
-Therefore, it is the responsibility of the Manager to document a policy that can be interpreted by employees as the business' formal commitment to the management system that has been developed.
+Explanation: Fundamentally, all important aspects of management control which could affect the quality of work and legal responsibilities regarding workplace safety and the environment should be documented and continually improve.
+Therefore, it is the responsibility of the Senior Manager to document a policy that can be interpreted by employees as the organisation's formal commitment to the management system that has been developed.

-The Policy (or individual policies) should make reference to the business' overall, aspirational objectives for quality, workplace safety and environmental issues.
+The Policy (or individual policies) should refer to the organisation's overall, aspirational objectives for quality, workplace safety and environmental issues.
 It should express commitment to compliance with legal and regulatory requirements, understanding of the needs and expectations of customers, and commitment to continual improvement.
-The business should ensure that the Policy, once developed, is understood by all employees.
+The organisation should ensure that the Policy, once developed, is understood by all employees.
 The Policy should be available to the public through means such as tenders, websites and promotional literature.